PiwikPRO/actions/README.md

 ### Attach binary as github release when tag is built

-Releases the binary when the tag is built.
-This action can also automatically update the version of your binary to match the tag, in future it will be better parametrized.
+Runs go build and releases the binary when the tag is built.

+This action can also automatically update the version of your binary to match the tag, it assumes a certain convention:
+1. It checks if there is `cmd/version.go` file present
+2. If so, it replaces its contents with `package cmd \n const projectVersion = <current tag>`
+3. After that it builds the binary.
+It does not commit or retag anything to git, only the local code is modified before the binary is build.

+If `cmd/version.go` file does not exists, the version is not updated.

 Example usage:
 ```yaml